John S. Edwards (Virginia politician): Political career

 Edwards ran for Attorney General of Virginia in 2001.
 He finished second to Donald McEachin in a four-way Democratic primary.

 Political positions

 Gun control

 Edwards has voted multiple times against Castle Doctrine bills.
 In January 2011, Edwards voted against Senate Bill 876 (Castle Doctrine) which would have allowed "a lawful occupant use of physical force, including deadly force, against an intruder in his dwelling who has committed an overt act against him, without civil liability."
 In February 2011, Edwards was one of eight senators on the Senate Courts of Justice Committee who "passed by indefinitely" House Bill 1573, defeating the bill by an 8 to 4 margin.

 In February 2020, Edwards broke party ranks to shelve House Bill 961 (gun control) which would have prohibited the sale and transport of assault firearms, certain firearm magazines, silencers, and trigger activators.
-This effectively blocked the legislation championed by Gov. Northam.
+This effectively blocked the legislation championed by Gov. Ralph Northam.

 Criminal justice reform

 Edwards is the sponsor of a bill which would repeal Virginia's ban on parole, which dates back to 1995.